 Cristina Popa, Campaign Coordinator/Marketing Manager

-Cristina joined Naturewatch Foundation in 2012 and works to ensure that our animal welfare campaigns are a mainstream cause for the UK public, helping to raise the vital funding for our work.
-Born in Bucharest, Romania she has a background in natural sciences and marketing with a lot of experience in the third sector due to her many years of working for the Red Cross.
+Cristina joined Naturewatch Foundation in 2012 and works to ensure that our animal welfare campaigns are a mainstream cause for the public, helping to raise the vital funding for our work.
+She has a background in natural sciences and marketing with a lot of experience in the third sector.

 In her spare time, Cristina volunteers for other animal welfare charities making sure that her skills and passion benefit the animals she loves.